SolPOCandCo/SolPOC/README.md

 ## COPS
-COPS (from French "Code d'Optimisation des Performances Solaires", Optimisation Code for Solar Performances in english) is a simple and fast code running under Python 3.9.
+COPS (from French "Code d'Optimisation des Performances Solaires", Optimization Code for Solar Performances in English) is a simple and fast code running under Python 3.9.
 The code has been developed during the author's Ph.D Thesis at PROMES CNRS (Perpignan, 66, France) defended in 2018.

 COPS is a code designed to solve Maxwell's equations in a multilayered thin film structure.
 COPS is specifically designed for research in coatings, thin film deposition, and materials research for solar energy applications (thermal and PV).
 The code uses a stable method to quickly calculate reflectivity, transmissivity, and absorptivity from a stack of thin films over a full solar spectrum.
 COPS comes with several optimization methods, a multiprocessing pool, and a comprehensive database of refractive indices for real materials.
 In the end, COPS is simple to use for no-coder users thanks to main script, which regroup all necessary variables and automatically save important results in text files and PNG images.

-This version is actualy under developpement.
+This version is actually under development.
 COPS are tested under Windows, using Spyder as IDE.
 This code can be used for scientific research or academic educations.

 ## About COPS
 - Study the optical behavior of thin-film stacks, calculating reflectivity, transmissivity and absorptivity over the solar spectrum (280 - 2500 nm) and beyond.
 - Working with thin layers stack ranging from a substrate (without thin film) to an 'infinite' stack of thin films.
-- Work with refractif index data of real materials, found in peer-reviewed papers.
+- Work with refractive index data of real materials, found in peer-reviewed papers.
 - Optimize stack optical performances according to several cost functions, including cost functions for building and solar thermal uses.
 - Propose 6 different optimization methods based on evolutionary algorithm (EA)
 - Work with multiprocessing (using more of 1 CPU), using a pool
 - Work with a spectral range from UV to IR (typically 280 nm to 30 µm, can be modified by the users)
-- Automatically write results (.txt files and .png images) to a folder
+- Automatically write results (``.txt` files and `.png` images) to a folder
 - Use Effective Medium Approximation methods (EMA) to model the optical behavior of material mixtures (dielectric mixtures, metal-ceramic composites, porous materials, etc.).
 - Propose a simplified user interface, bringing together useful variables in a few lines of code.